Do you want to sleep train your baby but you want to avoid leaving your baby to cry it out?

 If you have shown your baby how to fall asleep on their own at the start of the night, then hopefully they will be self-soothing when they wake up.

-A baby aged six months is likely still waking for at least one milk feed a night.
+A baby aged six months is likely still waking for at least one milk feed a night, so don’t take away milk feeds if it is still something they need for calories.
 My youngest was still waking three or four times at this age!

 The key to night weaning is to offer something less exciting than milk.
 What I mean by that is, that milk not only tastes good but the method of delivery is soothing and relaxing, making it a fun and sleepy activity for your baby.